f13rce/SpanningTreePracticer/README.md

 There are 3 types of questions in this script:

 1. Identifying the root bridge
-2. Definitions of the bridge type abbreviations
+2. Definitions of the edge type abbreviations
-3. Identifying bridge types
+3. Identifying edge types in a network

-Where bridges are printed as [XY], edges are printed as |XY| (vertical) or -XY- (horizontal) and networks are printed as {XY}, where XY is their ID, abbreviation or name respectively.
+Example image:

+![Spanning Tree Practiser - Root identification](https://raw.githubusercontent.com/f13rce/SpanningTreePractiser/master/STPExampleImage.png)

 It is possible to scale up the network by modifying the global variables "networkWidth" and "networkHeight".
 Be sure to make it an uneven amount larger than 5, since you need 3 components per connection: Bridge <-> Edge <-> Network (<-> Edge <-> Bridge).

-Example images:

-![Spanning Tree Practiser - Root identification](https://raw.githubusercontent.com/f13rce/SpanningTreePractiser/master/STPExampleImage.png)

 # Installation